kumoru/kumoru-docs.github.io/includes/_gettingstarted.md

 * `-p` tells Kumoru that we want to expose port `80` on the loadbalancer and connect that to port `8080` which is exposed in the container
 * `-r` tells Kumoru that we want to use the docker image tag `green` and weight the traffic at 100%
 * `-e` tells Kumoru that we want the environment variable `VERSION` available to our containers
-* `-t` tells Kumoru that we want to tag the application with `getting-started` for easier filtering in the clients
+* `-l` tells Kumoru that we want to label the application with `getting-started` for easier filtering in the clients
 * `0269fc49-db71-400c-bfb5-cd5f47cc782c` is the pool UUID that we want the application deployed into
 * `quay.io/kumoru/sample-app` is the docker image URL (without the image tag)
 * `sample-app` is the name of the application